Veterans seek an end to ‘tumultuous chapter’ at the VA

-Trump told Fox & Friends on Thursday morning that he already had another nominee in mind.
+Veterans weigh in Trump told Fox & Friends on Thursday morning that he already had another nominee in mind.
 He said the person had “political capabilities” but declined to name the individual.

 In a flood of statements, Democrats and veterans groups urged Trump to listen to their input before making a decision.
 Vietnam Veterans of America asked Trump “not rush to judgement” for the next nominee.

 “Now would be an excellent time for the president to seek input from the congressionally chartered veterans’ service organizations before naming his next nominee to lead the VA, a department that is critical to the health and well-being of all veterans and our families,” Rowan said.

 Questions have been raised during the past week about what mix of experiences and attributes a VA secretary should have in order to succeed in the job.

 Since the VA became a Cabinet-level department in 1989, there have been nine secretaries and four acting secretaries, including an Army general, company president, health care executive and U.S. ambassador.

 Former VA Secretary Bob McDonald had retired as CEO of Proctor & Gamble when former President Barack Obama nominated him to the Cabinet position in 2014.
 In an interview Thursday night on MSNBC, McDonald said the next VA secretary should be someone with experience leading a large organization.
 Moreover, the agency needs consistency, he said.

 “If the VA were a Fortune 100 company, it would be Fortune 9.
 It would be the ninth largest company in this country,” McDonald said.
 “I auditioned for 29 years before I became the CEO of Proctor & Gamble.
 It’s lunatic to think that you can put a new CEO in every four years or eight years and drive sustained success.”